swapniltake1/Snowflake-practicals/README.md

 2. Run the SQL scripts in your SQL development environment to perform various database operations.
 The scripts are organized based on their functionality.

-- `load_data_from_s3.sql`: Load data from AWS S3 bucket into Snowflake tables.
-- `data_operations.sql`: Perform various SQL operations on the loaded data.

 3. Monitor the execution and verify the results.